deep-skill/silver-app/README.md

 ```
 Then rename C:\Users\Popis\Desktop\silver\silver-app\build\web\assets\.env without a leading "."

-Next, in the top directory, copy the .env file and the docker-compose.yml file.
+Next, in the top directory, copy the .env file (from the api or app folder) and the docker-compose.yml file.

 Finally, open a terminal in the main directory and run: